 On September 18, 1995, Anthropologist Johan Reinhard visited the mountain Ampato (or Hamp’atu), in Arequipa, Southern Peru.
 The Sabancaya, a neighboring mountain peak, had registered some volcanic activity.
-Reinhard just wanted to shoot near range photos of Sabancaya.
+Reinhard just wanted to shoot near-range photos of Sabancaya.
 Accompanied by Peruvian guide Miguel Zarate, Reinhard climbed Ampato’s summit (at 20 thousand feet altitude).

-A big surprise was that Sabancaya’s heat and ashes had spread over Ampato’s layers, melting the ice cap.
+They both saw that Sabancaya’s heat and ashes had spread over Ampato’s layers, melting the ice cap.
 Reaching the peak, Reinhard glimpsed a colorful oval object among the icy rocks.
 After unburying the bundle, they found a frozen mummy.
 As an archeologist, Reinhard had escalated peaks all over the globe for 23 years.
 So far, he had found nothing.

-After 23 years, Reinhard made the find of his life in a touristic expedition.
+After 23 years, Reinhard made the discovery of his life in a touristic expedition.
 And he only carried a photo camera at hand.
 Arrangements were made to transport the mummy to the United States for further investigation.

-Johan Reinhard named the mummy Juanita.
+Johan Reinhard named the mummy «Juanita.»

 In 1996, the prestigious National Geographic published a special edition about Juanita.
 That same year, she was exhibited in Washington D.C, where more than 100,000 people came to see her.
 Three years later, Juanita toured around Tokyo and also captivated Japanese audiences.

 Time Magazine named Juanita as one of the world’s top ten discoveries.